Some links on this page are affiliate links. We may earn a small commission if you book through them, at no extra cost to you.

 Yes, and they're recommended for weekends.
 If you want one of the bubble domes, book ahead.
 You can reserve via majumibeach.com or through Google.

-The menu is built around espetos (chargrilled sardines) and traditional Andalusian plates, with sushi as a second strand.
-Breakfast runs from 9am, and the kitchen serves lunch and desserts too.
-It's a proper restaurant with table service, not a snack bar.
+The menu leads with espetos (chargrilled sardines) and traditional Andalusian plates, with sushi alongside.
+Breakfast is from 9am, and the kitchen serves lunch and desserts throughout the day.
+It's a full table service restaurant, not a snack bar.

 There's a dedicated kids area, and the venue is good for families during the day.
 The casual daytime atmosphere makes it easy with children, particularly for lunch.